TFAS Staff

 Abby McGovern

+Abby is the program manager for the spring TFAS Washington Fellowship and the Business + Government Relations summer program track.
 Before joining TFAS, Abby spent several summers interning with Generation Joshua, which sparked her interest in working with students and helping them develop leadership skills and experience.
-Abby is an alumna of The Heritage Foundation’s Young Leader Program where she spent a semester interning with Heritage Action for America.
-A native of Frederick MD, she is excited to be able to call D.C. her new home.
+She is also an alumna of The Heritage Foundation’s Young Leaders Program where she interned with Heritage Action for America.

 Email: sfuelleman@TFAS.org